-To develop buy-in, it is important for a community official who champions the importance of resilience to provide support in the form of time and resources to planning efforts.
-This official can be a mayor, member of a city council or board of supervisors, tribal leader or a community or regional planner who is leading the development of a plan.
-What is important, is that this individual is able to actively support the planning process and implementation efforts.
+To develop buy-in, it is important that an individual entity who champions the importance of resilience provide support in the form of time and resources to the planning effort.
+This champion can be a state division, tribal council, local jurisdiction, community planning department, regional planning organization, public/private non-profit, or other organization who is leading the development of a plan.
+What is important, is that this entity is able to actively support the planning process and implementation efforts.